JordanCWard/SQL/README.md

     UNION ALL

-    -- Block 2: Get count of each occupation in lowercase with proper message SELECT
+    -- Get count of each occupation in lowercase with proper message SELECT
         CONCAT('There are a total of ', COUNT(*), ' ', LOWER(occupation), 's.')
 AS result_text,
         2 AS sort_priority,                -- Set sort priority for summary counts